ligolang/math-lib-cameligo/float/README.md

 1. `sinus`   - `Float.t * nat -> Float.t`
 2. `cosinus` - `Float.t * nat -> Float.t`

 The floating poing numbers are represented by a pair (a,b) where n = a * 10^b.
-The scientifc notation considers that the `a` is defined as a float betwen -10 and 10) and `b` is a `nat`.
+The scientifc notation considers that the `a` is defined as a float between -10 and 10) and `b` is a `nat`.
 Since there is no native float type, the `a` is a `nat` and can be greater than 10.
 All operations are applied in order to keep the number as a pair (a,b) where n = a * 10^b.

 Basde on floating-point representation, this library introduces an implementation of trigonometric functions (cosinus, sinus).
 The implementation of sinus is based on Chebychev polynoms interpolation.